The Pain & Peace Of Familial Estrangement

 AdvertisementADVERTISEMENT

 Estrangement is so painful because good familial relationships are automatically expected.
 In the years that Liam and Noel Gallagher, the famously feuding brothers of Britpop band Oasis, were in bitter separation, both brothers were asked repeatedly in interviews if they’d work things out.
 There’s something about troubled family relationships that we can’t let rest in the way we do when other relationships break down.
 Confronting it is painful.
 The Gallaghers are a unique case, though.
 Their recent reunion has been made to look easy and their former conflicts a source of entertainment.
 They also probably had a big motivator: money.
 Regular estranged or tense family relationships don’t get that material and emotional support.
+In the US, there are a few (though not many) organizations supporting estranged families, including Together Estranged and PEAK.
 The UK’s leading charity in helping estranged people cope, Stand Alone, ceased operations in April this year due to financial struggle, and nothing has yet taken its place.

 AdvertisementADVERTISEMENT